adno/tubelex/README.md

 The words are segmented with MeCab using Unidic 3.1.0.
 Words that contain decimal digits (except kanji characters for numbers) and words that start or end with a non-word character (e.g. punctuation) are ignored.

 In the raw version, letters may be upper- or lower-case, full-width or ordinary, i.e. half-width.
 In the normalized version, letters are lower-case and half-width.
-This concerns not only the letters A-Z but also accented characters and letters of any cased alphabet (e.g. Ω is normalized to ω).
+The case normalization concerns not only the letters A-Z but also accented characters and letters of any cased alphabet (e.g. Ω is normalized to ω).

 For each word, we count:
 - number of occurrences,